YonaBenReuven/socket.io-react/README.md

 **parameters:**

 -   event (required): the event to listen to;
--   fn (required): the listener function;
+-   listener (required): the listener function;
--   dependency list (default = []): the hook returns the listener wrapped by the useCallback hook. the dependency list is passed to useCallback;
+-   dependency list (optional): the hook returns the listener wrapped by the useCallback hook. the dependency list is passed to useCallback. if it's not provided it will just return the listener;

 example: